- esomeprazole magnesium trihydrate

 Esomeprazole inhibits CYP2C19, the major esomeprazole metabolising enzyme.
 Thus, when esomeprazole is combined with medicinal products metabolised by CYP2C19, such as warfarin, phenytoin, citalopram, imipramine, clomipramine, diazepam, etc., the plasma concentrations of these medicinal products may be increased and a dose reduction could be needed.
 In case of clopidogrel, a prodrug which is transformed into its active metabolite via CYP2C19, the plasma concentrations of the active metabolite may be decreased.

-Concomitant administration of 40 mg esomeprazole to warfarin-treated patients in a clinical trial showed that coagulation times were within the accepted range.
+Concomitant administration of 40 mg esomeprazole to warfarin-treated patients in a clinical study showed that coagulation times were within the accepted range.
 However, post-marketing, a few isolated cases of elevated INR of clinical significance have been reported during concomitant treatment.
 Monitoring is recommended when initiating and ending concomitant esomeprazole treatment during treatment with warfarin or other coumarine derivatives.

 Results from studies in healthy subjects have shown a pharmacokinetic (PK)/pharmacodynamic (PD) interaction between clopidogrel (300 mg loading dose/75 mg daily maintenance dose) and esomeprazole (40 mg orally daily) resulting in decreased exposure to the active metabolite of clopidogrel by an average of 40%, and resulting in decreased maximum inhibition of (ADP induced) platelet aggregation by an average of 14%.

-In a study in healthy subjects, there was a decreased exposure by almost 40% of the active metabolite of clopidogrel when a fixed dose combination of esomeprazole 20 mg + ASA 81 mg was given with clopidogrel compared to clopidogrel alone.
+In a study in healthy subjects, there was a decreased exposure by almost 40% of the active metabolite of clopidogrel when a fixed dose combination of esomeprazole 20 mg + acetylsalicylic acid 81 mg was given with clopidogrel compared to clopidogrel alone.
 However, the maximum levels of inhibition of (ADP induced) platelet aggregation in these subjects were the same in both groups.

 Inconsistent data on the clinical implications of this PK/PD interaction in terms of major cardiovascular events have been reported from both observational and clinical studies.
 As a precaution, concomitant use of esomeprazole and clopidogrel should be discouraged.